jeremytammik/tbc/a/1942_prevent_modification.md

 **Answer:** That's fine; just bear in mind there is no absolute way of preventing a user from editing something, not even with the API.
 An add-in only enforces something if it is running.

-I think there has to be a level of trust that the users will not act inappropriately; additionally there needs to be a model audit / checking process.
+I think there has to be a level of trust that the users will not act inappropriately; additionally, there needs to be a model audit / checking process.

 **Response:** Yes, you are right.
 If the user wants to commit to our database I would check, if he changed something without the add-in.